-Under Article 341 of the Constitutuion, certain backward classes/communities suffering from untouchability and social disabilities were declared as scheduled castes.
-After the Constitution came into force, the list of scheduled castes was notified under the Constitution (Scheduled Castes) order 1950 by the President of India.
-So far 15 President Orders specifying Scheduled Castes and Scheduled Tribes for various states and Union territories have been issued.
+Under Article 341 of the Constitution, certain backward classes/communities suffering from untouchability and social disabilities were declared as scheduled castes.
+After the Constitution came into force, the list of scheduled castes was notified under the Constitution (Scheduled Castes) Order 1950 by the President of India.
+So far 15 President Órders specifying Scheduled Castes and Scheduled Tribes for various states and Union territories have been issued.
 Any amendment to the existing list of scheduled castes/scheduled tribes is made by a Parliamentary enactment.
 On the part of the Government, no definition of a Scheduled caste or a Tribe has even been given.
-On the part of the Government, no definition of a Scheduled caste or a Tribe has even been given.
-Only at the pleasure of authorities a community becomes a Scheduled caste or a Scheduled Tribe.
-No wonder, a community having some socio-cultural-economic characteristics is a Scheduled Caste or a Tribe in one state/UT but not in other.
+Only at the pleasure of authorities a community becomes a Scheduled Caste or a Scheduled Tribe.
+No wonder, a community having some socio-cultural-economic characteristics is a Scheduled Caste or a Tribe in one state / UT but not in other.
 Not only that on purely political considerations, some communities on the advice of some sociologists have been 'scheduled' to draw benefits whereas the Ladakhis, totally similar to their neighbours in Himachal Pradesh have ultimately resorted to violence to get themselves scheduled.
-By 1971 there was 612 Scheduled Castes in India.
+By 1971 there were 612 Scheduled Castes in India.

-8.2 STATE OF SCHEDULED CASTES
+STATE OF SCHEDULED CASTES

 According to 1981 census, the Scheduled Castes and Scheduled Tribes constitute 15.47 per cent and 7.85 respectively of the total population of the country.
 In other words, Harijans and 'Girijans' that is, Tribes, constitute about one fourth of the country's population.
-The major concentration of Scheduled Castes is, in Uttar Pradesh (22.3 %) followed by West Bengal (11.46%), Bihar (9.8%), Tamil Nadu (8.48%), Andhra Pradesh (7.6%), Madhya Pradesh (7.02%), Rajasthan (5.57%), Karnataka' (5.34%), Punjab (4.31%), Maharashtra (4.28%), Kerala (2.43%), Haryana (2.35%).
-Gujarat (2.35%), Himachal

-Pradesh (1.0%), Jammu and Kashmir (0.47%), Tripura (0.30%), Sikkim (0.02%) and Manipur (0.02%).
+The major concentration of Scheduled Castes is, in Uttar Pradesh (22.3 per cent) followed by West Bengal (11.46%), Bihar (9.8%), Tamil Nadu (8.48%), Andhra Pradesh (7.5%), Madhya Pradesh (7.02%), Rajasthan (5.57%), Karnataka (5.34%), Punjab (4.31%), Maharashtra (4.28%), Kerala (2.43%), Haryana (2.35%), Gujarat (2.33%), Himachal Pradesh (1.01%), Jammu and Kashmir (0.47%), Tripura (0.30%), Sikkim (0.02%) and Manipur (0.02%).